Crossworlds

 “…And we’ll go to the candy store, right Mom?
 Mom?
 Mooom!”

 Savannah tuned her out.
 She had learned to tune out almost everything.
 Ashley wasn’t the only one who talked nonstop.
 Everyone in the Kali family had a loud personality except for Savannah.
 Savannah had always known she was different.
-She was thinner than the rest of them, and the only one who was left-handed.
+She was smaller than the rest of them, and the only one who was left-handed.
 Her hair was light brown, and very straight.
 Her mother’s hair was always frazzled, but Belinda Kali was a frazzled woman in general.
-Savannah had wondered if she was adopted, but instead came to the conclusion that she had inherited her father’s traits.
+Savannah sometimes wondered if she was adopted, but instead came to the conclusion that she inherited her father’s traits.
 She hardly remembered him, having only known him for the first few years of her life.
-Even then he hadn’t been around much.
-He had left a few years ago, and no one talked about him anymore.
+Even then, he hadn’t been around much.
+He left a few years ago, and no one talked about him anymore.
 She thought about him abandoning his family, and hoped she wasn’t too much like him.
 But sometimes she found it easy to forgive him, for she often imagined running from this family as well.

 “Excuse me,” she said.
 “Sorry.”